1969 Time Line ~ 615th MP Company

 31 August PFC Norman Reid, 615th MP Company and Robert Lee, 101st Airborne Division outside the Provost Marshal Office on Long Binh Post.

-Date unknown The Long Binh Post Fire Department located across the street from the Provost Marshal Office, caught fire, the cause is unknown.
+Exact date unknown The Long Binh Post Fire Department located across the street from the Provost Marshal Office caught fire, the cause was unknown.

-14 October Thu Duc PFC Bill Novosad, his partner and a Vietnamese National Policeman, were on highway patrol when they were flagged down by a civilian and directed to the University Village.
+14 October PFC Bill Novosad, his partner and a Vietnamese National Policeman from the Thu Duc Detachment, were on highway patrol when they were flagged down by a civilian and directed to the University Village.
 They discovered a male child unconscious from a swimming incident and that their radio would not transmit.
 They did what most MP's would do... improvise!

 A Small Lifeless Young Boy Reflections of, SGT William H. “Bill” Novosad, 615th MP Company, 95th MP Battalion, July 1969 to September 1970.